bgordon01/video-streamer/README.md

 - I could have implemented better unit as well as e2e testing
 - I could have implemented better error handling, i.e. use an inteceptor, similarly to how the loader works

+## Things I would have approached differently had I had more time

+- Implement a better API layer
 - Paging, sorting and searching via the user interface

-## Things I would have approached differently had I had more time

--
+- Improved the build process and added a basic express server to render the dist files